 - Stay connected with customers.
 Use social media to get customer feedback about your products or services.
 Answer questions customers may have about your business offerings and inquire whether there are any related products or services you could offer.
 Seek suggestions about ways you can improve your business.

+- Increase exposure.
 During these tough times, increasing your marketing and/or public relations efforts in creative ways could pay off.
 These may include creating a website if you do not already have one, developing relationships with your local media or joining organizations to enhance your networking and help increase your business exposure in the community.
 Take advantage of social marketing resources, which can provide small-business owners a great opportunity to network and increase exposure for their products or services.

 Social networking sites--such as Facebook and Twitter--can provide a mechanism for reaching many potential customers through groups that may be interested in your offerings and expertise.
 Professional sites such as LinkedIn can also provide business networking opportunities as well as a platform for answering questions.